Product photography lighting techniques for beginners

 Turns out, even glow-in-the-dark products need proper lighting.
 Who knew?

 So, how do you light your products so they look better than a supermodel on a good hair day?
-Well, grab your favorite caffeinated beverage (or a glass of wine, I don’t judge), and let’s dive into some lighting techniques that’ll make your products shine brighter than a diamond in a coal mine!
+Well, grab your favourite caffeinated beverage (or a glass of wine, I don’t judge), and let’s dive into some lighting techniques that’ll make your products shine brighter than a diamond in a coal mine!

 Natural Light: Nature’s Gift to Penny-Pinching Photographers